eprbell/rp2/README.md

 RP2 uses the FIFO accounting method (lots acquired first are disposed of first): however in and out lots typically don't have matching amounts, so RP2 fractions them as needed and manages the resulting cost bases and capital gains.

-RP2 identifies the following as taxable events:
+RP2 identifies the following taxable events:
-- acquisition: any cryptocurrency that is earned (e.g. interest, wages, etc.) is always treated as ordinary income (or short-term capital gains).
+* acquisition: any cryptocurrency that is earned (e.g. interest, wages, etc.) is treated as ordinary income (or short-term capital gains).
 Note that buying cryptocurrency is not a taxable event;
-- transfer of ownership: any cryptocurrency that is sold, gifted or donated is treated as long-term capital gains if the lot was held for more than 1 year, or short-term capital gains otherwise;
+* transfer of ownership: any cryptocurrency that is sold, gifted or donated is treated as:
+  * long-term capital gains if the lot was held for more than 1 year, or
+  * short-term capital gains otherwise;
-- transfer fee (the fee for moving currency between two accounts controlled by the same owner) is treated like a sale: long-term capital gains if the lot was held for more than 1 year, or short-term capital gains otherwise.
+* transfer fee (the fee for moving currency between two accounts controlled by the same owner) is treated like a sale: long-term capital gains if the lot was held for more than 1 year, or short-term capital gains otherwise.
 Note that only the fee is taxable: the transferred amount is not;

 ## License
 RP2 is released under the terms of Apache License Version 2.0.
 For more information see [LICENSE](LICENSE) or http://www.apache.org/licenses/LICENSE-2.0.